-Vatican envoy to France investigated over sex assault allegations -Paris city hall
+Vatican envoy to France investigated over sex assault allegations: Paris city hall

 Ventura “caressed in an insistent and repeated manner the young man’s buttocks during the ceremony.
 He put his hands on his buttocks several times,” the City Hall official said.

 A judicial source confirmed a preliminary investigation against Ventura was underway.

-The Vatican did not respond to requests for comment.
+The Vatican learned about the investigation from the media, spokesman Alessandro Gisotti said.

 Pope Francis has come under fire over the Roman Catholic Church’s handling of a long-running sexual abuse crisis.